10 Things To Do in Kiama NSW

 The Minnamurra Rainforest Centre also has a café, picnic tables and barbecues.
 So, after the big effort, we ordered some chocolate milk for the children.

 For more information: Budderoo National Park

-If you go to Kiama, some of the beaches are only patrolled during the weekends and school holidays.
-During our stay, we were on the search of finding the best spots.
+During our stay, we were on the search for the best spots.
 I am sure that we missed some, but I can highly recommend:

 The Estuary of Crooked River in Gerroa.
 The estuary sits behind the northern section of Seven Mile Beach.
 Be aware that if you type “Seven Mile Beach” as we did, the GPS will take you to the beach section that belongs to the Seven Mile Beach National Park.